buddhist-uni/buddhist-uni.github.io/_courses/form.md

 ##### Chapter 5: “The Pantheon”

 {% include content_blurb.html category="essays" slug="karma-vibanga-reliefs-at-borobudur_anandajoti" %}
 - In the centuries after the Buddha, many of the subtleties of karma were simplified for didactic expedience.
-This led to a formulaic, "if you do this, this will happen to you" understanding of karma (which the Buddha himself rejected as fatalistic) that came to be repeated ad-infinitum in texts (such as the Karma-Vibanga) and in Buddhist art (such as, here, at Borobudur) for millennia, perpetuating a (mis)understanding of Karma which has persisted to today.
+This led to a formulaic, "if you do this, this will happen to you" understanding of karma (which the Buddha himself rejected as fatalistic) that came to be repeated in later texts (such as the Karma-Vibanga) and in Buddhist art (such as, here, at Borobudur) for millennia, perpetuating a (mis)understanding of Karma which persists today.

 {% include content_blurb.html category="av" slug="abduction-of-queen-kakati_patrick-kit" %}
 - But, as Buddhism became more popular and spread around and out of India, it also picked up an artistic and mythological richness that textured and enlivened the tradition.
 Indeed, Buddhism’s ability to embrace and contextualize local mythology has long been a key to its ability to spread peacefully.